 Do I need to bring my own supplies?

 The course description will tell you whether materials and supplies are included in the tuition.
 It is often easier for the instructor to supply what you need to learn their method by using the same materials.

 It is best to check your toolbox or ask your instructor for the tool(s) necessary to complete a task.
 Most tools are available for use during class time.
 Students that come with tools have gone to considerable expense to purchase tools and have spent countless hours sharpening them, so Do Not assume they want to loan them.
 Please respect other students' belongings by first asking permission before you remove any tool(s) from another participant's bench.

 Do I have to have woodworking skills before I attend a workshop?

 The course description will tell you if skills are needed for the workshop or if it requires instructor approval.
 However, most courses require some woodworking experience.
 Fully list your experience and any previous training on your application.
 The instructor will determine whether your prior experience is of an acceptable level for their workshop.

 How old do I have to be to attend a workshop?

-Most workshops require attendees to be at least 21 years of age unless otherwise specified in the course description.
-We have been known to make exceptions.
+Workshops require attendees to be at least 21 years of age unless otherwise specified in the course description.
+We have been known to make exceptions for homeschoolers.

-What if I turn 21 during the year I want to attend?
+What if I turn 21 during the year in which I want to attend?

 We are glad to have you attend if you will turn 21 (or the minimum age requirement) during the year of your first workshop.
 We believe these courses are critically important for those wanting to learn the proper way to make and restore instruments and bows.